jerrywu001/vue3-toastify/docs/docs/usage/pass-props-to-custom-component.md

-# Pass porps to your custom compoonent.
+# Pass porps to your custom component.

 > `expandCustomProps` default is false.